10Dozen/ezbld/README.md

 File content:
 - `[General] -> release = (yes/no)` -- defines build mode.
 On `release=yes` artifact will be written at `Paths.projectPath/Paths.releaseTo` directory.
 Otherwise target location will be `Paths.projectPath/Paths.buildTo` and artifact filename will contain build version (e.g. `artifact.js-0.0.1.1`).
-- `[Version]` section -- defined artifact version.
-Build version will be added in non-release build sequence.
-Build version number will be picked from `Files.versionTracker` file at the `Paths.projectPath` directory.
+- `[Version]` section -- defines artifact version.
+Last digit (build version) will be picked from `Files.versionTracker` file at the `Paths.projectPath` directory (or `0` if there is no file).
 - `[Paths] -> projectPath` -- absolute path to project.
 Other paths will be calculated relatively to this path.
 - `[Paths] -> defaultSourceDir` -- relative path that will be used to calculate artifacts source files location.
 - `[Paths] -> buildTo` -- relative path of target location for non-release artifacts.
 - `[Paths] -> releaseTo` -- relative path of target location for release artifacts.
 - `[Files] -> config` -- relative path for artifacts build configuration `.INI` file.
 - `[Files] -> versionTracker` -- name of the file for build version tracking.
+File created/overwritten on each successfull build.
 - `[Processors]` -- section contains list of files processors to load, in format `processorName = packageName.moduleName`

 ## Artifacts build config (artifacts.ini) <a name='artifact'></a>